Nele-Marie Gräber

 Nele-Marie Gräber, along with statements from many artists who have been part of ETF! in the past and present.

-Fabric has been a source of a sense of home for me since childhood.
-The textiles I use are hand-worked, often dyed or painted, and sewn together layer by layer.
-During the working process the fabric is spread out on the floor, measured, rotated, and constantly moved between the sewing machine and the floor.
-These actions create a density of layers and energy in the work.
+Fabrics have meant home to me since early childhood.
+The textiles I use are processed by hand, sometimes dyed or painted and sewn layer by layer.
+During the work process, the fabric panels are spread out on the floor, measured and rotated, a constant up and down from the sewing machine and back.
+This form of processing results in a condensation of layers and also a condensation of energy.

 Biography